Posted on Industry Canada website:

 Engineering, Planning and Standards Branch

-This Radio Standards Specification (RSS) sets out standards for the certification of transmitters and receivers in the band 4940-4990 MHz for public safety applications.
+This Radio Standards Specification (RSS) sets out standards for the certification of transmitters and receivers in the band 4940-4990 MHz for public safety purposes.

 The equipment covered by this standard is subject to licensing pursuant to subsection 4(1) of the Radiocommunication Act.